Rhedonderon/Project/README.md

 To view each project, feel free to explore the live demos linked above or navigate to its respective folder within this repository and open the main HTML file (`index.html`) in your web browser.

+## Known Issues

+* There is a visual anomaly where header sizes within the multi-tiered dropdown menu on the "About Me" page appear larger when certain sections are clicked in the GitHub Desktop profile view on a mobile device.
+This issue did not manifest during local development on a laptop and requires further investigation.

 ## Author

 * Rebecca Rodriguez